 Just ask wine director Rina to suggest her favorites.

-Did you know that Siena won the Wine Spectator Award of Excellence last year?
+Did you know that Rina and Siena have won the Wine Spectator Award of Excellence two years in a row?

 Rina is constantly working to bring you the best in Italian wine today.